slowernews/wisdom-tldr/README.md

 > *'You always have two choices: your commitment versus your fear.' -- Sammy Davis Jr.*

-> *'Your limits are where are your fears.'*

 > *'When people criticize your life they are speaking about their one fears and limitations not yours.'*

 > *'Comfort in our failures allows us to act without fear, to engage without judgment, to love without conditions.'*

 > *'What you fear you attract; what you resist, you make it bigger.'*

-> *'The things we fear the most have already happened to us.'
+> *'The things we fear the most have already happened to us.'*